-The GBA is responsible for, and must be able to demonstrate, compliance with the data protection principles.

-The GBA will implement appropriate technical and organizational measure that ensure and demonstrate compliance, this includes internal data protection policies and staff training, internal audits of processing activities and reviews of internal policies.
+Guernsey Police is responsible for, and must be able to demonstrate, compliance with the data protection principles.
+Guernsey Police will implement appropriate technical and organizational measure that ensure and demonstrate compliance, this includes internal data protection policies such as staff training, internal audits of processing activities and reviews of internal policies.
 We have also implemented measure that meet the principles of data protection by design and data protection by default.